Şehsuvar Sultan: Life

-Şehsuvar Sultan was born in 1682, possibly in Russia.
+According to Ömer Faruk Yılmaz, Şehsuvar Sultan was born in 1682 in Ukraine.
 She became a slave concubine of Sultan Mustafa. Şehsuvar and Mustafa had one son, Şehzade Osman (future Osman III), born on 2 January 1699, in the Edirne Palace, and one daughter, Emetullah Sultan.
 In 1702, Mustafa II gave her two bracelets with rubies and diamonds.

 The Edirne event saw Mustafa dethroned, with his brother Ahmed III succeeding as the new Sultan (r.
 1703–1730), and Şehsuvar was sent to the Old Palace, Istanbul.
-On the other hand, her son, Şehzade Osman was transferred to the Topkapı Palace in Istanbul together with the entire court.
+Meanwhile, her son, Şehzade Osman was transferred to the Topkapı Palace in Istanbul together with the entire court.

 Sultan Mahmud I, Mustafa's first son and the older half-brother of Osman, succeeded as Sultan following Patrona Halil's orchestrated riot.
 Mahmud was then succeeded by his half-brother Osman, thus Şehsuvar became the new Valide sultan.

 Valide sultans were usually transported to Topkapı Palace by carriages.
 However, Şehsuvar was brought to the palace in a palanquin.
-The sultan, who had not seen his mother for many years, ordered his sword girding ceremony to be held a few days after the arrival of his mother to the palace.
+The sultan, who had not seen his mother for many years, ordered his sword girding ceremony to be held a few days after his mother's arrival at the palace.

 In 1755, Şehsuvar persuaded her son not to execute the grand vizier, Hekimoğlu Ali Pasha, who had been imprisoned in the Kız Kulesi.
 This proved to be an example of beneficent influence.